 Trail magic has charmed A.T. long- distance hikers for decades, surfacing as serendipitous experiences.
 Trail magic just happens!

 Section hikers and thru-hikers who complete the entire A.T. can report their journeys to us by filling out the 2,000-miler application.
-Those who submit their applications will be added to our roster of 2,000-milers and will receive a certificate of recognition, an A.T. patch, and an accompanying 2,000-miler “rocker” patch.
-Each year the names of those who have reported hike completions in the previous 12 months are published in the Spring issue of A.T.
+Those who submit their applications will be added to our roster of 2,000-milers and will receive a certificate of recognition, an A.T. patch, an accompanying 2,000-miler “rocker” patch, and be featured in the Spring issue of A.T.
 Journeys magazine.
-Our comprehensive online 2,000-miler listing is updated periodically.
+Click below to view our 2,000-miler recognition policy and submit your application today.